Bogs Workman Review

 The variety of boots in this test requires us to rate this section pretty flexibly because "comfort" is relative to the boot type.
 No protective workboot will ever feel as comfortable as a sneaker because the things that make it a good protective workboot (stiff midsole, high shaft, etc.) get in the way.
 With that in mind, we love how comfortable these boots are.

 In particular, their light weight makes a huge difference.
-Bogs advertises them as "30% lighter" but doesn't say what they're being compared to.
-However, they're around 15% lighter than the Classic Ultra High, which feel and fit very similarly.
+Bogs advertises them as “30% lighter” but doesn't say what they're being compared to.
+However, they're around 15% lighter than the Classic Ultra High, which feels and fits very similarly.
 But this doesn't fully illustrate how much lighter they are than the competition — the only workboots that are lighter are much less insulated and protective.
 This lighter weight means these boots are easy to wear for long days, as any weight savings puts a lot less strain on your legs.

 On top of their weight, these boots have many additional features that help bring them to the next level.
-We like the supportive "rebound" cushioning midsole system, though we couldn't really differentiate them from the older Classic Ultra feel (which we also like).
-Bogs also put a new technology called "Max-Wick" into these boots, which supposedly helps them breathe better in warm weather, though we couldn't feel much of a difference.
+We like the supportive “rebound” cushioning midsole system, though we couldn't really differentiate them from the older model feel (which we also like).
+Bogs also put a new technology called “Max-Wick” into these boots, which supposedly helps them breathe better in warm weather, though we couldn't feel much of a difference.

-Our other new favorite aspect, the "heel-lock" setup — may be slightly polarizing.
-This is a cushioned collar sewn into the heel of the boot and is designed to wrap around the Achilles tendon to lock the heel down in place.
+Our other new favorite aspect, the “heel-lock” setup — may be slightly polarizing.
+This cushioned collar is sewn into the heel of the boot and is designed to wrap around the Achilles tendon to lock the heel down in place.
 Our main tester has narrow heels that are always moving around in laceless boots and really appreciates this new design.
-In the Classic Ultra High, which doesn't have this collar, our heels rubbed a divot into the neoprene at the back of the heel, so we think this new collar setup may help the Workman boots last longer.
+In versions without this collar, our heels rubbed a divot into the neoprene at the back of the heel, so we think this new collar setup may help the Workman boots last longer.
 However, while we love the heel-lock collar, it did take some getting used to, and we recognize that it may not work for everyone.

 Traction